Nonparametric Multi-shape Modeling with Uncertainty Quantification: Applications

-Second, consider a scenario where limited observations are available, i.e., observed points are sparsely sampled, for three leaves from the Flavia dataset \citep{wu2007leaf}.
-A goal of analyzing multiple curves may be to obtain a representative shape, for instance, in data such as Flavia where leaves come from multiple classes.
-A standard representative shape summary from elastic shape analysis is the Karcher mean, found by minimizing the sum of squared distances within the elastic shape space.
-This involves shape registration, which can perform unfavorably in sparse sampling regimes and/or in the presence of noise (Supplementary Material \ref{subsec:ElasticShapeReg}).
+Consider a scenario where observed points are sparse samples of the outlines of three leaves from the Flavia dataset \citep{wu2007leaf}, and the goal is to compute a representative shape summary.
+A standard approach in elastic shape analysis is to compute the Karcher mean, found by minimizing a sum of squared distances in the elastic shape space.
+Distance calculations involve shape registration, which can perform unfavorably in sparse sampling regimes and in the presence of noise (Supplementary Material \ref{subsec:ElasticShapeReg}).
 Even if leaves are arbitrarily resampled to 101 points, Karcher mean estimates can be quite sensitive to sparse samples, clustered sampling schemes, and noise, as illustrated by Figure \ref{fig:curve_rep}.